SenJia/EML-NET-Saliency/README.md

      │   *.png
 ```

-Our training code "train_resnet.py" taks two mandatory arguements, 1. "data_folder"(the path of your workspace).
+Our training code "train_resnet.py" taks two compulsory arguements, 1. "data_folder"(the path of your workspace).
 2 "output_folder"(the folder you want to save the trained model).
 One more optional arguement you might want to set is "--model_path", pre-trained on ImageNet or PLACE365 for classification, it will train from scratch if not specified.

 ```
 python train_resnet.py ~/salicon imagenet_resnet --model_path backbone/resnet50.pth.tar